PowerBotKit/powerbot/CONTRIBUTING.md

-# Contributing to Angular to powerbot
+# Contributing to PowerBotKit Dev Framework

 Hi!
 I'm really excited that you are interested in contributing to powerbot.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines: